facebookincubator/Glean/glean/website/docs/building.md

 ### Build hsthrift and dependencies

-Glean depends on hsthrift, fbthrift, folly and some other core libraries.
+Glean depends on hsthrift, fbthrift, folly, rocksdb and some other core libraries.
 We need to set paths to these that the Glean build can find the thrift compiler and associated libraries: